johanbook/docs/network/http.md

 ## HTTPS

-HTTPS is an encrypted variant of HTTP.
+HTTPS is an encrypted variant of HTTP using TLS (not there is also mTLS for mutual authentication).